crahan/HolidayHackChallenge2020/docs/easter_eggs.md

 ## Naughty/Nice Reports

 Dumping the reports from the [Naughty/Nice blockchain](./objectives/o11.md) provides for some hilarious reading.
-Quite the welcome distraction once you've spent some time on objectives 11a and 11b.
+Quite the welcome distraction once you've spent some time on [objective 11](./objectives/o11.md) and [objective 12](./objectives/o12.md).
 Below are just a few of examples from the 1547 reports.

 !!! quote "Elf-on-the-shelf #10830630836554719419"
     Unbelievably, for the second time this year, I saw Shamicka leaving less than a swallow of orange juice in the container and putting it back into the refrigerator.